 Next, you'll want to be sure that the company discloses information about where they source their CBD extracts.
 As we've discussed above, the hemp source is very important when it comes to creating an effective CBD product.
 The source plant material also needs to be free of harmful chemicals, pesticides, molds, and other contaminants so that the end product is clean.

-Reputable companies will publicly provide the following information about their hemp source:
+Reputable companies will publicly provide the following information about their hemp source and manufacturing:

 The CBD industry suffers from a lack of regulation, especially when it comes to screening products for potency and purity.
 Luckily, industry-leading brands began the process of lab testing their products and providing the reports to the consumer and this has become standard.
 This is the only way to verify the contents of the hemp extraction that makes its way into these products.